The Drip walking track

 Goulburn River National Park

-The Drip walking track, near Mudgee, meanders beside the Goulburn River to The Drip, also known as 'the Great Dripping Wall’.
-Rain water trickling down through the porous rock wall makes it a cool oasis.
+The Drip walking track, in Goulburn River State Conservation Area, meanders beside Goulburn River to The Drip, or 'the Great Dripping Wall’.
+Rain water trickling through the porous rock wall makes it a cool oasis.

 - Goulburn River National Park